-- 5.23.
+- 5.24.
 Waste travels beyond administrative boundaries and is managed based on commercial decisions.
 Larger waste operators are likely to take a national and regional view on the locations of their facilities.
-Data for imports and exports is not readily available and EA data is used to calculate import and exports. - 5.24.
-In 2021/22, West Sussex was a net importer of all waste (net import of 36,433 tonnes).
-Across all waste streams, there were net exports of waste to, transfer (-23,222 tonnes) and incineration (-64,229 tonnes) mainly for household and commercial waste which is to be expected as there are no active landfill sites for managing non-inert waste in West Sussex.
-For Landfill and recovery (of Inert waste), recycling and treatment, West Sussex was a net importer (net import of 123,884 tonnes).
-Although West Sussex did not achieve neutral imports and exports for recycling during 2021/22, it is expected that this picture will continue to change as the waste industry continue to move waste according to markets.
-In the South East, the Waste Planning Authorities, through the South East Waste Planning Advisory Group (SEWPAG), have signed up to a Memorandum of Understanding, which sets out that the authorities will all plan for net self-sufficiency, allowing for waste to continue to move as required, whilst all plan areas provide sufficient capacity for waste arisings. - 5.25.
-Transfer and metal recycling have largely remained stable showing only small deviations from neutral imports and exports.
-Landfill has moved towards net export due to there no longer being non-inert landfill capacity in West Sussex, however for Landfill overall, taking account of inert waste recovery, West Sussex is a net-importer.
+Data for imports and exports is not readily available and EA data is used to calculate import and exports. - 5.25.
+In 2022/23, West Sussex was a net exporter of waste (66,682 tonnes).
+West Sussex was a net exporter of waste for all management types except for MRS and Treatment for which it was a net importer (13,441 tonnes and 70,043 tonnes respectively).
+Although West Sussex did not achieve neutral imports and exports for recycling during 2022/23, it is expected that this picture will continue to change as the waste industry continue to move waste according to markets.
+In the South-East, the Waste Planning Authorities, through the South East Waste Planning Advisory Group (SEWPAG), have signed up to a Memorandum of Understanding, which sets out that the authorities will all plan for net self-sufficiency, allowing for waste to continue to move as required, whilst all plan areas provide sufficient capacity for waste arisings.

-Table 12: Waste imports into West Sussex in 2021/22
+Table 12: Waste imports into West Sussex in 2022/23